Abhishekmishra-17/eb3_Mind-Benders_Queue-using-Linked-List/experiment/aim.md

+## Aim:
-## Implementation of Queue using Linked list
+The aim of this expriment is to implement the Queue using Linked list.